 As cooler temperatures approach across the U.S. and Canada, applicators often face a common challenge: maintaining consistent curing and appearance in polyurethane finish coats.
 Some days may be warm, while others dip near or even below freezing.
-This raises a frequent question: when should you use an accelerator and when should you avoid it?
+This raises a frequent question: when should you use an accelerator and when should you avoid it to prevent issues such as amine blush or coating failures?

 Consistency Is Key